oddballteam/magnifier/README.md

 Currently there is no connection from React to Rails, in a seperate PR, once the graphql stuff is implemented we can connect the apollo-provider to our graphql endpoint.

 Currently using regular old css, but I brought in [Tail Wind CSS](https://tailwindcss.com/docs/what-is-tailwind/) to make things a little easier

+## JS Linting

+Prettier is currently configured with eslint, please google "Eslint format on save + your specific text editor" in order to take advantage of this

+There are currently two scripts that can be ran

+* `npm run eslint:fix` automatically reformats all js files
+* `npm run eslint` - for use on CI, lints all files and shows results